lebnxyz/lebmap/README.md

 show specific respondents and their statistics and answer choices.
 But the really necessary stuff is all in place, which I'm very happy about.

-OOTH, I'm a bit sad that I published the survey before I actually knew enough about Lebanese to ask half of these questions.
+OTOH, I'm a bit sad that I published the survey before I actually knew enough about Lebanese to ask half of these questions.
 A lot of them are based on shaky understandings of phonology or regional morphological variation and could have yielded some way-more-useful insights had I waited to ask them until I'd learned a bit more.
 Oh well.
 This project is a precursor to and building-block for the remainder of [@lebnxyz](https://github.com/lebnxyz), which will include a comprehensive online